Verg-PanLiu/CS1660_final_project/README.md

 # Note
 - jar files might need to be uploaded to GCP before running the application.
-- Credential file from gcp is necessary.
+- Credential file from GCP is necessary.